chev0004/Maybe-Bot/README.md

 ## 💡 Motivation

 Maybe-Bot began as a way to bring new, fun, and useful features to my Discord community.
 As I started building it, the project also became the perfect opportunity to apply the architectural patterns and modern tooling I used in my professional work.
-My interest in language learning also found its place, leading me to develop the bot to be fully bilingual, creating a unique tool that reflects my passions for coding, community, and language.

 ---